olivierauverlot/PgMetadata/README.md

 ## How to use PgMetadata

-The class PgMetadata returns a collection of SqlObjects thats describe the SQL schema.
+The class PgMetadata returns an instance of PgDatabase that describes the SQL schema.

     | metadata sqlObjects |
     metadata := PgMetadata database: 'mydb' connection: (